vmware-tanzu/community-edition/addons/packages/external-dns/README.md

 ### Configuration sample

-After installing this add-on with the name, for example, `external-dns`, the following command will generate an empty configuration file in the current directory:
+After installing this package with the name, for example, `external-dns.tce.vmware.com`, the following command will generate an empty configuration file in the current directory:

-`tanzu package configure external-dns`
+`tanzu package configure external-dns.tce.vmware.com`

 A sample of how to fill in that empty configuration file is given below, for a simple `bind` (rfc2136) implementation.
 Note that comments which